-UMass Boston has just released a comprehensive evaluation of Teen Empowerment's program in Somerville, MA, that concludes: "Teen Empowerment has succeeded in developing and maintaining an approach to engaging at-risk youth and reducing youth violence that can serve as a model for other communities.
+This spring, UMass Boston released a comprehensive evaluation of Teen Empowerment's program in Somerville, MA, that concludes: "Teen Empowerment has succeeded in developing and maintaining an approach to engaging at-risk youth and reducing youth violence that can serve as a model for other communities.
 Its systematic approach to selection, engagement, and transformation provide the foundation for individual achievement and community change."

-It's a milestone year for Teen Empowerment: We are 20 years old!
+2012 was a milestone year for Teen Empowerment as we marked 20 years old of hiring and training urban youth as community leaders.
 Read about our executive director and TE's 20 year history in this Boston Globe column: "Teen Empowerment chasing a miracle in Boston".

 Check out some great videos of TE youth and TE events at TeenEmpowermentTV on YouTube.